 - testified or is about to testify in a proceeding under [the Texas Workers' Compensation Act].”

-An employee who can prove that he/she has been discriminated against for his/her involvement in a workers’ compensation claim may be entitled to (1) reinstatement in their former position; (2) monetary damages for lost wages, past and future; (3) monetary damages for mental anguish, inconvenience, etc.; (4) punitive damages; and (5) injunctive relief.
+An employee who can prove that he/she has been discriminated against for his/her involvement in a workers’ compensation claim may be entitled to (1) reinstatement in their former position; (2) monetary damages for lost wages, past and future; (3) monetary damages for mental anguish, inconvenience, etc.; and (4) punitive damages.